ropg/OOKwiz/README.md

 OOKwiz::loop() stores the `RawTimings` and `Pulsetrain` of the packet in its own temporary storage and empties `isr_out` so that the next packet can be put there.
 It generates a `Meaning` instance from `Pulsetrain` and prints all sorts of information about them, including their string representations, as individually enabled by various settings whose names start with `print_`.
 It then provides the `RawTimings`, `Pulsetrain` and `Meaning` to the user callback function, if one is set using `OOKwiz::onReceive()`, as well as passing them to all device plugins (see section about device plugins) that were not disabled in the settings.

 `OOKwiz::loop` also calls the `CLI::loop()` function to see if there's any serial data that needs to be processed, and once a second it sees if it needs to update any of the the internal variables described above that affect the recognition and processing of packets from the settings.

-# Coming soon: more of the manual

-A lot is still missing from this document: how to interact with OOKwiz from your own code, how to write device plugins and much more.
-That's all coming soon, stay tuned.